HSanny/Courses/README.md

 7. implement update propagation:
     - [DONE] anti-entropy routine (see pseudo-code at FUP Figure 2 or 3.)

-    - how to trigger anti-entropy routine?
+    - how to trigger anti-entropy routine in practice?
+Paper says that the trigger is chosen at random.
+Also there is a logical reconcilation ring solution.
+It seems that the latter is more appropriate.

 8. implement stabilization process: see FUP 3.1
-    - update the stabilization
+    - stabilize the system
+    - trigger anti-entropy algorithm
+    - evaluate if system is stable
+    - resend ack to master if stable

 9. implement creation protocol: see paper FUP 4.3
-    - when node enters the system, should be brought up to date
+    - when node enters the system, should be brought up to date, maybe talk to every existing servers and anti-entropy with them
     - [DONE] initialize accept-stamp
     - [DONE] initialize local logs
     - [DONE] initialize version vector (use counter by util function)
+    - [DONE] notify existing server to add a count in version vector

 10. implement retirement protocol: see paper FUP 4.3
     -